 I know plenty of other foreigners who live in Taiwan with no license and no vehicle.
 That's cool for you bro, but frankly, you are missing out on so much that Taiwan has to offer.
 If you only take public transportation you are limiting yourself to places you can go, people you can see, food you can eat, and marvels to enjoy.
 My advice, get a license.
 If you are staying in Taiwan for the short term, just use an international driving permit.

-For the long term: if you ever want to stop borrowing your girlfriend’s family scooter, you will want to buy your own.
+For the long term: if you ever want to stop borrowing your girlfriend’s/boyfriend's family scooter, you will want to buy your own.
 You will need a license.

-As for renting cars and scooters, see my blog post about it (coming soon).
+As for renting cars and scooters, see my blog post about car rental here, and scooter rental here.

-So I've convinced you get a real license.
+So I've convinced you to get a real license.
 How do you do this?
-Technically you should go take a driver’s test, show your passport, your original country’s driver’s license, pay some fees and that's that.
-However if you are not feeling confident about passing, or you don’t have a license in you home country, go to a driver’s education class (this is what most Taiwanese people do).
+Technically you should go take a driver’s test, show your passport, show your original country’s driver’s license, pay some fees and that's that.
+However, if you are not feeling confident about passing, or you don’t have a license in your home country, or if Taiwan has no agreement with your home country, go to a driver’s education class (this is what most Taiwanese people do).
 I don’t know if they offer classes in English though.
-If you are good at driving, let me teach you the ways of passing the drivers exam without paying for driver’s education.
+If you are good at driving or had a license before, let me teach you the ways of passing the driver's exam without paying for driver’s education.